RynTurtle/Snappingbot-Commands/README.md

 Bot is currently running on a raspberry pi 4  :)

 # Snappingbot-Commands
-Li-st of commands and what they do :)
+List of commands and what they do :)

 Make sure to mod or vip the bot in your channel so it wont get limited